Updated on

 Focusing on making the delivery experience more customer-centric gives B2B delivery companies a serious competitive advantage.

-In order to optimize B2B deliveries, companies need to have a clear understanding of the different logistical challenges and how to tackle them.
-Here are some of the main challenges that we see in B2B delivery systems.
+Companies must clearly understand the different logistical challenges and how to tackle them to optimize B2B deliveries.
+Here are some of the main challenges we see in B2B delivery systems.

 Any company is expected to deliver on its promises to customers.
 For B2C companies, meeting delivery expectations is about observing the time slots and ETAs provided to customers at home.
-Meanwhile, B2B deliveries are often milk runs, i.e. recurring daily/weekly/monthly, etc. routes.
+Meanwhile, B2B deliveries are often milk runs, i.e., recurring daily/weekly/monthly routes.

 In B2B delivery, time slots are fixed and tied to a loading/unloading schedule.